crosen188/ibm-containers-interconnect-2017/2-Running-Docker-Images-in-IBM-Containers.md

   7ebf51a3-35a        registry.ng.bluemix.net/[NAMESPACE]/mongo:latest       ""                  3 minutes ago        Running 3 minutes ago   27017/tcp                      lc-mongo
   ```

 5. Check out your running app in your browser, at the IP you just bound.
 Remember to use port `8080`!
+  **Note**: Based on the `sleep` statement you built into the Let's Chat container, you will need to wait at least 60 seconds before the Let's Chat application will be available.

 ![letschat1](https://github.com/crosen188/ibm-containers-interconnect-2016/blob/master/screenshots/14-lets-chat.jpg)
 ![letschat2](https://github.com/crosen188/ibm-containers-interconnect-2016/blob/master/screenshots/15-lets-chat.jpg)